DrRuni/MobArmyWars/README.md

-# 🛡️ MobArmyWars
+## 🛡️ MobArmyWars v1.1 – PvE Battle Plugin

-MobArmyWars is a competitive PvE Minecraft plugin where two teams build their own mob armies and battle against each other in a strategic arena fight.
+MobArmyWars is a competitive PvE Minecraft plugin where two teams build their own mob armies and fight against each other in a strategic arena battle.

 During the preparation phase, teams gather resources, mobs, and drops, plan their strategy, and create three attack waves.
-These waves are then sent into the arena to fight against the opposing team.
+These waves are then sent into the arena to fight the opposing team.

-The plugin is inspired by the popular *MobArmyBattle* event by BastiGHG and aims to recreate this gameplay as a standalone Minecraft plugin.
+Inspired by the popular *MobArmyBattle* event by BastiGHG.

 ---

 ## ⭐ Features
-- Two teams: Red and Blue
+- Two teams: Red & Blue
-- Separate team worlds with identical layouts
+- Separate team worlds with identical setup
-- Preparation phase for gathering resources and mobs
+- Preparation phase (resources, mobs, drops)
-- Creation of 3 attack waves per team
+- 3 attack waves per team
-- Arena battle against the enemy mob army
+- Arena battle system
 - Shared team inventory (team pouch)
 - Optional block randomizer
-- GUI for event and game settings
+- GUI-based settings
-- Reset and resume functionality
+- Reset & resume system
 - Automatic world regeneration
-- Scoreboard system for game phases
+- Scoreboard system

 ---

 ## ⚙️ Compatibility
-- Developed with: Paper API 1.21.5
+- Paper API 1.21.5
-- Tested with: Paper 1.21.5 – 1.21.11
+- Tested on 1.21.5 – 1.21.11
-- Requires: Java 21
+- Requires Java 21
-- Paper servers only
+- Paper only
-- Plugin language: German
+- Language: German (GUI & messages)

 ---